btzy/CS4212-compiler/Programming Assignment 2 Readme.md

 Since this report is for assignment 2, we will not discuss syntax errors here.
 Syntax error detection is equally excellent, and also has the behaviour of the first two points above.

 The tests related to semantic errors are in the `test/errors/` subdirectory.
-You can follow the examples below to try it.
+You can follow the examples below to try them.

 ## Duplicate classes, fields, methods, parameters, or local variables
 Duplicate items (such as classes, fields, methods, parameters, or local variables) print an error showing the item that was double-declared, its location, and the location of the previous declaration.